 Kera Wong is a Food, Product, Restaurant & Venue Photographer based in Sydney, Australia.
 Kera graduated from The University of Auckland (New Zealand) with an arts degree and has had various roles in her career including marketing & communications.
 Visit @kerabeareats

 Patty Mills (Three-Time Olympian & NBA Champion) with the Briscoe Sisters (Indigenous Artists)

 Patty Mills is an Australian Professional NBA Champion and 4 time Olympian.
 Patty was born in Canberra, Australia into a family that was surrounded by basketball.
 Patty plays with the San Antonio Spurs in the NBA and is the only Indigenous Australian to win an NBA Championship (2013/14 season).
-He is also a triple Olympian (Beijing ‘08, London ‘12, Rio de Janeiro ‘16) and currently represents the Australian Boomers.
+He is also a four-time Olympian (Beijing ‘08, London ‘12, Rio de Janeiro ‘16, and Tokyo ’21) and currently represents the Australian Boomers.
 Patty made history at the Games in Tokyo as the first Indigenous Australian to carry the flag into an Olympic Games opening ceremony, alongside Cate Campbell (who was the first female swimmer to carry the flag for Australia at an opening ceremony).
 Patty founded the Team Mills Foundation in 2020, an organisation built on taking courageous and ongoing action to bring long-lasting improvement to people’s lives.
 The foundation will be built on six key principles: family, environment, culture, pathways and opportunities, empowering women, and multicultural and diversity.
 Visit @balapat